wygulmage/xmobar/readme.md

 - Thresholds are expressed in Kb/s
 - Args: default monitor arguments, plus:
   - `--rx-icon-pattern`: dynamic string for reception rate in `rxipat`.
-  - `--tx-icon-pattern`: dynamic string for transmission rate in `txipat`.
+  - `--tx-icon-pattern`: dynamic string for transmission rate in `txipat`
+  - `--devices`: comma-separated list of devices to show.
 - Variables that can be used with the `-t`/`--template` argument:
   `dev`, `rx`, `tx`, `rxbar`, `rxvbar`, `rxipat`, `txbar`, `txvbar`, `txipat`.
 Reception and transmission rates (`rx` and `tx`) are displayed in Kbytes per second, and you can set the `-S` to "True" to make them displayed with units (the string "Kb/s").
 - Default template: `<dev>: <rx>KB|<tx>KB`
+- Example of usage of `--devices` option: `["--", "--devices", "wlp2s0,enp0s20f41"]`

 ### `Wireless Interface Args RefreshRate`